microsoft/pxt-arcade/docs/skillmap/clicker/clicker4.md

 **⚡️ Amazing ⚡️**

 Now you have a clicker game with a simple shop.
+Give it a try in the simulator.

 Click **Finish** to return to the main page where you can share your game with family and friends!